BrentBaccala/collaborate/README.md

    The only permission 'vnc' needs is to read this table:

    `GRANT SELECT ON VNCusers to vnc;`

+   The grant isn't too broad, since it only allows read-only access to this one table, and the default Greenlight configuration (the port mapping in its docker-compose.yml file) only allows connections from localhost.

 1. Create UNIX user accounts for the students.